jazzband/django-nose/README.rst

 * All the goodness of `nose`_ in your Django tests
 * Fast fixture bundling, an optional feature which speeds up your fixture-based tests by a factor of 4
-* Reuse of previously created test DBs, saving setup time
+* Reuse of previously created test DBs, cutting seconds off startup time
+* Support for various databases

 .. _nose: http://somethingaboutorange.com/mrl/projects/nose/